pavkatar/ActiveAuth-PHP/README.md

 ### 1. Sign your request

-After you perform primary authentication (username and password), you should prepare signature for the secondary authentication process by calling `ActiveAut::sign` method:
+After you perform primary authentication (username and password), you should prepare signature for the secondary authentication process by calling the `sign` method:

 ```
 $activeAuth = new ActiveAuth();